Skip to content

 Game Warden in Illinois — 2026 Career Guide

-By WardenTools Research Team · Last updated 2026-06
+By WardenTools · Last updated 2026-06

 Game wardens in Illinois are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Illinois Department of Natural Resources, Office of Law Enforcement.
 Illinois conservation police officers are sworn officers with statewide jurisdiction.
-The BLS does not separately report game-warden wage data for Illinois in its May 2023 OEWS release — when a state's workforce is small, the figure is suppressed for statistical reliability.
-We do not estimate suppressed figures.
-For current Illinois game warden pay, consult the Illinois Department of Natural Resources, Office of Law Enforcement, which lists salary ranges in active job postings.
-Nationally, the BLS reports a median of $60,380 across 6,290 wardens.
+The May 2023 OEWS omits Illinois's game-warden wages — the BLS withholds state-level figures for small occupational cells to protect statistical reliability, and we will not guess at the suppressed value.
+Active pay scales live on the Illinois Department of Natural Resources, Office of Law Enforcement recruitment page.
+Illinois's enforcement footprint is distinctive: statewide-jurisdiction conservation policing across Mississippi River backwaters and prairie preserves.
+Nationally, the median stands at $60,380 among 6,290 wardens.

 Illinois Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Illinois wardens should verify current pay ranges with the Illinois Department of Natural Resources, as the BLS does not separately report the state's data.
+Illinois wardens should verify current pay ranges with the Illinois Department of Natural Resources, Office of Law Enforcement, as the BLS does not separately report the state’s data.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens